Rareloop/primer/README.md

 - #### View Data Loaded

 	Called whenever a `data.json` file is loaded.
-Provides a way to modify a patterns default data prior to it being merged with other context data.
 Can be used to pass in dynamic data to a pattern that couldn't otherwise be read from a flat `data.json` file.

 		ViewData::composer('elements/forms/input', function ($data) {
-		    $data->label = 'boo yah!';
-		});

-- #### Pattern Loaded

-	Called whenever a pattern is about to be rendered.
-At this point `$data` is the result of merging the patterns default data and other context data

-		Pattern::composer('elements/forms/input', function ($data) {
 		    $data->label = 'boo yah!';
 		});